gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 One of the most powerful features of the notebook paradigm is that you can swap in and out bits of functionality just be running cells in a different order.
 This is incredible for exploration and prototyping, but with this great flexibility comes a serious drawback: Since there's no well-defined execution order for cells, your notebook can easily get into a state where running the cells top to bottom produces errors.

 The notebook may have some very useful plots embedded in it, but if someone else can't reproduce those plots by re-running the notebook, then the notebook isn't very useful to them.
-Notebooks are often used by data "scientists" and real science demands reproducibility.
+Notebooks are often used by data scientists and science demands reproducibility.
 Wouldn't it be great if our coding environment made it easy to achieve that high bar?

 ## Observable

-Enter <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>, the creator of the popular data visualization library D3.js.
+Enter <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>, the creator of the popular data visualization library <a href="https://d3js.org" target="_blank">D3.js</a>.

 Observable's key innovation is bringing reactivity to notebooks &mdash; execution of one cell can trigger execution of others.
 In Observable, each cell registers a variable that other cells can depend on.
 When a cell executes, the output of that cell automatically propagates to all cells that depend on it.
 Running a cell requires its parents to have run first, but because the dependency graph is explicitly defined, the notebook can run parent cells for you.

 ## Cado

-After a few years of being sent (what I would consider) "broken" Jupyter notebooks and stewing on how cool Observable is, I decided to build <a href="https://github.com/gregorybchris/cado" target="_blank">Cado</a>, bringing the reactive notebook paradigm to Python.
+After a few years of being a full time Python developer, wishing I could use Observable, wishing my notebooks were smarter, I decided to build <a href="https://github.com/gregorybchris/cado" target="_blank">Cado</a>, bringing the reactive notebook paradigm to Python.

 <figure id="figure0">
   <img src="https://storage.googleapis.com/cgme/blog/posts/reactive-notebooks-python/cado-icon.png?cache=0" width="200" className="no-shadow">